Street Knight: Plot

 As a result of the staged killings, the Blades and Latin Lords are about to go to war.
 Barrett asks for a meeting with 8-Ball, but before they can meet, one of Franklin's men disguised as Barrett guns him down at a strip club.
-Raymond is also killed after Franklin learns of him through a wiretap on Barrett's phone, but before he dies, he passes a disk containing the results of his analysis to Barrett.
+Franklin also has Raymond killed, but before he dies, he passes a disk containing the results of his analysis to Barrett.
 Now a wanted man, Barrett acts on information from Rebecca and finds Carlos at an observatory, taking him into protective custody.
-However, Franklin learns of Rebecca and abducts her, then sends information to Barrett demanding he trade Carlos for her.
-Barrett discovers that the criminals are corrupt cops led by Franklin, who is an ex-Special Forces soldier.
-He drops Carlos off at a safehouse before going to the abandoned rail yard described in the demand, but Carlos secretly follows.
+However, Franklin tracks down and abducts Rebecca, then sends information to Barrett demanding he trade Carlos for her.
+Raymond's analysis reveals that the criminals are corrupt cops led by Franklin, who is an ex-Special Forces soldier.
+Barrett drops Carlos off at a safehouse before going to the abandoned rail yard described in the demand, but Carlos secretly follows.

-With the police sufficiently distracted, Franklin and his men enact their plan to rob a jewelry store of precious diamonds.
+With the police sufficiently distracted, Franklin and his men carry out their planned diamond heist.
 After stealing the diamonds they frame the heist as the deed of the Latin Lords before heading to the rail yard.
 Barrett informs the investigating officer, Lt.
 Bill Crowe (Lewis Van Bergen) of the rail yard before going there himself.
 He battles Franklin's gang, but is unaware that the Latin Lords and Blades are present and giving him aid.
 He confronts Franklin, who has Rebecca as a hostage, duplicating the situation from years ago that caused Barrett to quit the force.
 When Barrett puts down his gun, Franklin releases Rebecca and opens fire, but Barrett uses a hidden gun to shoot back.
-After they fight with hand to hand combat, Rebecca returns Barrett's gun to him, allowing him to open fire and kill Franklin.
+After they fight hand-to-hand, Rebecca returns Barrett's gun to him, allowing him to open fire and kill Franklin.

 In the aftermath, Barrett's name is cleared.
 The Blades and Latin Lords, who were informed of the truth by Carlos, lay down their grudges against each other.
 Carlos and Rebecca are reunited, and they leave together with Barrett, who has become Rebecca's love interest.
 Before leaving, Barrett is told by Crowe that the department is willing to reinstate him, to which Barrett says "I'll think about it."